How To Stop School Shootings

 The seemingly endless cycle of school shootings by young men continues in the USA, and as always more students lay dead.
 The usual scapegoats are wheeled out for blame: its the fault of Democrat policies, Republican policies, fatherlessness, gun availability, misogyny, inadequate school security and check-in cards, or perhaps people choose to blame police lethargy and lack of speedy intervention.

 Over and over it goes, year in, year out.
-Nothing stops it.
+Nothing changes.

-Omitted from the above list is an alternative cause – a ‘poke a stick in your eye obvious’ factor that is the proverbial smoking gun, albeit one that literally everyone is too bigoted to acknowledge: lack of psychological and social supports for troubled young men.
+Omitted from the above list is an alternative cause – a proverbial smoking gun, one that literally everyone is too bigoted to acknowledge: lack of psychological & social supports for struggling young men.

 Let me say that again: the cause of most school shootings is the lack of psychological and social supports for troubled young men.